-During the 2020 Fiscal Year, the Company had a Compensation Committee comprised of independent members of the board (Michael Halvorson (Chair), Charles Oliver and Ronald Batt).
-Each member of the Compensation Committee has been in a senior leadership position in various organizations, and in those capacities obtained direct experience relevant to executive compensation and have the skills and experience that enable the Compensation Committee to make decisions on the suitability of the Company's compensation policies and practices.
+The Company's Corporate Governance, Nominating and Compensation Committee (the "CGNC Committee") is comprised of independent members of the board (Joe Conway (Chair), Michael Halvorson and Rob Doyle).
+Each member of the CGNC Committee has been in a senior leadership position in various organizations, and in those capacities obtained direct experience relevant to executive compensation and have the skills and experience that enable the CGNC Committee to make decisions on the suitability of the Company's compensation policies and practices.

+The CGNC Committee meets at least twice per year, or more frequently as required and its primary functions with respect to executive compensation are:

-A primary function of the Compensation Committee is to assist the board in determining the appropriate level of compensation to pay the NEOs and directors.
-The Compensation Committee meets at least once per year, or more frequently as required.
-The Chair of the Compensation Committee reports to the board on its operations at regularly scheduled board meetings.
-The Compensation Committee also reviews and approves the executive compensation disclosure included in management information circulars.
-The Compensation Committee is granted open access to information about the Company that is necessary or desirable to fulfill its duties.
+- assist the board in determining the appropriate level of compensation to pay the NEOs and directors; and - review and approve the executive compensation disclosure included in management information circulars.

+The CGNC Committee is granted open access to information about the Company that is necessary or desirable to fulfill its duties.